 - 1. Complete the requirements for admission to the College.
 Admission to the College does not guarantee admission to the Radiologic Health Sciences Programs. - 2.
 File a degree plan with the Allied Health Advisor which shows evidence of: - a.
-THEA scores for THEA-eligible students or placement scores for THEA-exempt students which permit enrollment in college level courses.
-Official THEA scores must appear on a transcript o be sent directly to Galveston College from the test company on an official test score report form. - b.
+TSI scores for TSI-eligible students or placement scores for TSI-exempt students which permit enrollment in college level courses.
+Official TSI scores must appear on a transcript or be sent directly to Galveston College from the test company on an official test score report form. - b.
 Satisfactory completion of an Intermediate Algebra course or a passing placement test score within five years of acceptance into the Radiologic Health Sciences Programs.
-MATH 1414-College Algebra is required for Radiation Therapy and MRI and is strongly recommended for Nuclear Medicine prior to program entrance. - c.
+MATH 1314 College Algebra is required for Radiation Therapy and MRI and is strongly recommended for Nuclear Medicine prior to program entrance. - c.
 Satisfactory completion of BIOL 2401, Anatomy and Physiology I, within five years of acceptance into Radiologic Health Sciences programs.
 Due to the demanding classroom and clinical instruction in Radiography, Nuclear Medicine Technology and Radiation Therapy Technology programs, satisfactory completion of BIOL 2402-Anatomy and Physiology II, prior to starting the program is strongly recommended.
-Science courses must have been completed within five years of acceptance into Radiologic Health Sciences programs.

-- d.
-Satisfactory completion of HPRS 1206, Essentials of Medical Terminology. - 3.
+Science courses must have been completed within five years of acceptance into Radiologic Health Sciences programs. - d.
+Satisfactory completion of HPRS 1206, Medical Terminology. - 3.
 Achieve a grade of "C" or better in all prerequisites and general education courses.
 An overall G.P.A. of 2.5 is required to apply to the program.
 Math and Science courses must have been taken within five years of acceptance into the Radiologic Health Sciences program. - 4.
-Show proof of Hepatitis B immunization series including titer or show proof of illness (takes seven months to complete).
+Show proof of Hepatitis B immunization series or proof of illness including titer (takes seven months to complete).
 To be eligible to apply to the program, student must show proof that the immunization process has been started.
 The process needs to be completed by the start of the program. - 5.
-Be able to comply with the technical standards. - 6.
-Complete Varicella immunization (Chicken pox) or show proof of illness by the start of the Program. - 7.
-Complete a background check through the College at students cost upon acceptance to Program. - 8.
-Complete a clear drug screening test as directed by the Program. - 9.
-Meet with the Program Coordinator upon request.
+Complete Varicella immunization (Chicken pox) or show proof of illness by the start of the Program. - 6.
+Complete a background check through the College at students cost upon acceptance to Program. - 7.
+Complete a clear drug screening test as directed by the Program. - 8.
+Potential students may need to complete an interview or meet with the Program Coordinator upon request.